 Sometimes a little assist is what it takes to get on tour, and eBikes offer an intriguing option.
 Premium models aren’t cheap (and cheap models aren’t as reliable for touring), but the modern era of pedelec (pedal assist, no throttle) eBikes provide some extra oomph for any tour with reliable motors and long-range batteries.
 While many models are made for commuting or recreational cycling, touring eBikes are available from most major manufacturers.

 Then put on your reading helmet.

 Recumbent bikes and trikes, folding bikes, tandems — there’s almost no limit to the types of bike you can take on tour.
-Dive into adventurecycling.org and you’re bound to find some insight on every type.
+The only thing that matters is that it works for you.